2023 Best Value Nursing Schools in Delaware

 Best Delaware Schools for Affordable Quality in Nursing

-Our 2023 rankings named Delaware Technical Community College - Terry the best value school in Delaware for nursing students.
-Delaware Tech is a large public school located in the city of Dover.
+Our analysis found Delaware Technical Community College - Terry to be the best value school for nursing students who want to pursue a degree in Delaware.
+Delaware Tech is a fairly large public school located in the small city of Dover.

-In-state tuition fees for undergraduate students at Delaware Tech are $4,945 per year.
+The average tuition and fees for an in-state undergraduate at Delaware Tech are $4,945 a year.
 The average amount in student loans that nursing majors at Delaware Tech take out is $14,500.

 Out of the 5 schools in Delaware that were part of this year’s ranking, Wilmington University landed the # 2 spot on the list.
 Located in the suburb of New Castle, Wilmington University is a private not-for-profit college with a fairly large student population.